Medical Marijuana Information for Patients & Caregivers

 - Check with your doctor to see if your medical condition qualifies for an application and to see if medical marijuana makes sense for you.
 If it does have your doctor fill out a Practitioner Form to allow you to apply

 - Register as a Medical Marijuana Patient using the patient application form Application forms will not be accepted via email or fax.
 The phone number or email address will be used to schedule a photo identification card if your application is approved.

 - Designate a Caregiver.
 You may designate a caregiver.
 Parents are [usually] designated on behalf of children younger than 18 years old.You may also visit any of the three (3) Rhode Island Compassion Centers without having to register.

 - Keep your information up to date.
 Use the Patient Information Change Form if you wish to change your registered caregivers or if you move.

 - Use Medical Marijuana Responsibly.
 Follow your doctor's instructions on how to use the medication and be aware that you may not share the marijuana with others for any reason.

 - Get Designated.
 Work with the patient to determine who is/are the most appropriate caregiver(s). new patient application Note that caregiver information is always provided by the patient.
 The application includes information on required background checks and application fees for caregivers.

 - Be Responsible.
 Once you are designated, you are responsible to make sure the patient gets the medication the doctor recommends and that no one else uses it.

 What all Applicants Must Do

 - Renew your application.
-The renewal application for both patient and caregiver will be mailed to the patient 60 days prior to the expiration of the registration.
+The renewal application for patient, caregiver, and authorized purchaser will be mailed to the patient 60 days prior to the expiration of the registration.